-If $\text{div}(\x{t})$ is negative, the separation between the generative trajectories will on average be contracted by the generative dynamics.
-The simplest example of this contractive behavior can be studied by considering a data distribution with a single point: $p_0(\x{t}) = \delta(\y - \vect{c})$.
-In this case, al trajectories converge to $\vect{c}$ for $t \rightarrow 0$, and we have
+If $\text{div}(t)$ is negative, the~separation between the generative trajectories will, on~average, be contracted by the generative dynamics.
+The~simplest example of this contractive behavior can be studied by considering a data distribution with a single point: $p_0(\x{t}) = \delta(\y - \vect{c})$.
+In~this case, all trajectories converge to $\vect{c}$ for $t \rightarrow 0$, and~we have

 where $D$ is the dimensionality of the space.
-In the reverse dynamics, the negative sign implies that the forward process produces a stable dynamics where the particles 'fall' towards the data points.
+In~the reverse dynamics, the~negative sign implies that the forward process produces a stable dynamics where the particles 'fall' towards the data~points.

-In the general case, this quantity can be identified with the "trivial component" of the expected divergence since it does not depend on the data but only on the forward process.
-In the general case, it can be expressed as
+In the general case, this quantity can be identified with the 'trivial component' of the expected divergence since it does not depend on the data but only on the forward process.
+In~the general case, it can be expressed as

-We can therefore study the purely data-dependent part of the expected divergence by subtracting this "trivial component":
+We can therefore study the purely data-dependent part of the expected divergence by subtracting this 'trivial component':

-Intuitively, $\Delta \text{div}(\x{t})$ encodes the separation of the typical trajectories in the reverse process due to bifurcations in the generative process, which mirrors the local analysis we carried out in the previous sections at the level of the fixed-points.
+Intuitively, $\Delta \text{div}(\x{t})$ encodes the separation of the typical trajectories in the reverse process due to bifurcations in the generative process, which mirrors the local analysis we carried out in the previous sections at the level of the~fixed points.

 Using integration by parts, it is straightforward to connect the expected divergence with the conditional entropy rate